Abdiramen/map_quest/README.md

 #Map Quest
 ##Concept
 Map Quest is a simplistic text based dungeon crawler
-##v1.1.0
+##v1.1.1
-* Random 40x40 map generation using prims algorithm
+* Random map generation of any supported size using prims algorithm.